Vaguery/pushSwift/PushInterpreter/Progress.markdown

 - `CODE.RAND`: Pushes a newly-generated random program onto the CODE stack.
 The limit for the size of the expression is taken from the INTEGER stack; to ensure that it is in the appropriate range this is taken modulo the value of the MAX-POINTS-IN-RANDOM-EXPRESSIONS parameter and the absolute value of the result is used.
 - `CODE.SIZE`: Pushes the number of "points" in the top piece of CODE onto the INTEGER stack.
 Each instruction, literal, and pair of parentheses counts as a point.
 - `CODE.SUBST`: Pushes the result of substituting the third item on the code stack for the second item in the first item.
 As of this writing this is implemented only in the Lisp implementation, within which it relies on the Lisp "subst" function.
 As such, there are several problematic possibilities; for example "dotted-lists" can result in certain cases with empty-list arguments.
 If any of these problematic possibilities occurs the stack is left unchanged.
-- `FLOAT.*`: Pushes the product of the top two items.
-- `FLOAT.+`: Pushes the sum of the top two items.
-- `FLOAT.-`: Pushes the difference of the top two items; that is, the second item minus the top item.
 - `FLOAT.COS`: Pushes the cosine of the top item.
 - `FLOAT.RAND`: Pushes a newly generated random FLOAT that is greater than or equal to MIN-RANDOM-FLOAT and less than or equal to MAX-RANDOM-FLOAT.
 - `FLOAT.SIN`: Pushes the sine of the top item.
 - `FLOAT.TAN`: Pushes the tangent of the top item.
 - `INTEGER.RAND`: Pushes a newly generated random INTEGER that is greater than or equal to MIN-RANDOM-INTEGER and less than or equal to MAX-RANDOM-INTEGER.
-- `INTEGER.SHOVE`: Inserts the second INTEGER "deep" in the stack, at the position indexed by the top INTEGER.
-The index position is calculated after the index is removed.
 - `NAME.QUOTE`: Sets a flag indicating that the next name encountered will be pushed onto the NAME stack (and not have its associated value pushed onto the EXEC stack), regardless of whether or not it has a definition.
 Upon encountering such a name and pushing it onto the NAME stack the flag will be cleared (whether or not the pushed name had a definition).
 - `NAME.RANDBOUNDNAME`: Pushes a randomly selected NAME that already has a definition.